Skip to main content

 If commands fail with permission errors:

-• Some operations may require sudo (use with caution)
+• Some operations may need sudo (use with caution)

 • Check file/directory permissions

-For assistance with CLI tools, contact our support team at [email protected].
+For assistance with CLI tools and terminal usage, contact our support team at [email protected].